RagaRanjini/BasicWebD_Project3/README.md

 Database is created with xampp control panel .
 Refer snapshots for better understanding .
 Uploaded png files are screenshots of the obtained output , jpeg files are resources used in the development of the above mentioned web pages . profile.jpg is a picture used as a profile in profile page .

-Make sure bootstrap is installed in the system and these files are stored in the same bootstrap folder within which css and js folder are present .
+Bootstrap was installed in the system and these files are stored in the same bootstrap folder within which css and js folder are present .

+{ Updated from previous project , LaravelProject_Activity2 }